YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/docs/Template - FAQ.md

 ###### Cheatsheets
 - Cheatsheets should be added to Getting Started and Reference Guide
-- If Tool/App has items that are handy but tough to keep track of a cheatsheet may be helpful
+- If Project has items that are handy but tough to keep track of a cheatsheet may be helpful
 - Cheatsheets are a short reference guide 1 -2 pages that looks  pleasing
 - Highlights the most commonly used/most helpful items
 - Good Resources: